The Harmonic Exponential Filter for Nonparametric Estimation on Motion Groups: Harmonic Exponential Filtering

 \subsection{Harmonic Exponential Distributions}

 Probability distributions, which must abide by the probability axioms, are non-negative functions, $p(g) \ge 0, \forall g \in G$, \revisedtext{which} integrate to 1, $\int_G p(g) dg = 1$.
-Cohen and Welling~\cite{cohen2015harmonic} presented the harmonic exponential distribution \revisedtext{as a class of probability distributions supported on groups and homogeneous spaces}. \revisedtext{The density function of this distribution is defined as}
+Cohen and Welling~\cite{cohen2015harmonic} presented the harmonic exponential distribution \revisedtext{as a class of probability distributions supported on groups and homogeneous spaces}. \revisedtext{Its density function is defined as}